bjpop/gurita/README.md

   --nolegend            Turn off the legend in the plot --filter EXPR         Filter rows: only retain rows that make this
                         expression True
+  --navalues STR        Treat values in this space separated list as NA
+                        values.
+Example: --navalues ". - !"
 ```

 ## Histograms